 The Smooth Drive

-For overnight guests looking to maximize their time at Erin Hills, we’ve continued our stay & play packages and are now offering complimentary second rounds in May and October.
-And heavily discounted second rounds in June and July.
+For overnight guests looking to maximize their time at Erin Hills, we’ve continued our stay & play packages and are now offering reduced second rounds in May, June and October.
 Erin Hills has made a number of exciting additions for overnight guests in recent seasons, allowing them to set an agenda that can not only include 36 holes of golf on a championship course, but once off it to select from:

 - There’s our Championship Practice Facility (which includes a hidden gem of a short game area for some a.m. practice) and the interactive Toptracer Range